Primidone: Adverse effects

 Primidone can cause drowsiness, listlessness, ataxia, visual disturbances, nystagmus, headache, and dizziness.
-These side effects are the most common, occurring in more than 1% of users.
+These side effects are the most common, reportedly occurring in more than 1% of users.
 Transient nausea and vomiting are also common side effects.

-Dupuytren's contracture, a disease of the fasciae in the palm and fingers that permanently bends the fingers (usually the little and ring fingers) toward the palm, was first noted to be highly prevalent in epileptic people in 1941 by a Dr. Lund, fourteen years before primidone was on the market.
+Dupuytren's contracture, a disease of the fasciae in the palm and fingers that permanently bends the fingers (usually the little and ring fingers) toward the palm, was first noted to be highly prevalent in epileptic people in 1941 by a Dr. Lund, 14 years before primidone was on the market.
 Lund also noted that it was equally prevalent in individuals with idiopathic and symptomatic epilepsy and that the severity of the epilepsy did not matter.
-However, only one quarter of the women were affected vs. half of the men.
-Thirty-five years later, Critcheley et al. reported a correlation between how long a patient had had epilepsy and his or her chance of getting Dupuytren's contracture.
+Only one-quarter of the women were affected, though, vs. half of the men.
+Critcheley et al., 35 years later, reported a correlation between how long a patient had had epilepsy and his or her chance of getting Dupuytren's contracture.
 They suspected that this was due to phenobarbital therapy, and that the phenobarbital was stimulating peripheral tissue growth factors.
-Dupuytren's contracture is almost exclusively found in Caucasians, especially those of Viking descent, and highest rates are reported in Northern Scotland, Norway, Iceland, and Australia.
+Dupuytren's contracture is almost exclusively found in Caucasians, especially those of Viking descent, and highest rates are reported in northern Scotland, Norway, Iceland, and Australia.
 It has also been associated with alcoholism, heavy smoking, diabetes mellitus, physical trauma (either penetrating in nature or due to manual labor), tuberculosis, and HIV.
 People with rheumatoid arthritis are less likely to get this, and Drs.
 Hart and Hooper speculate that this is also true of gout due to the use of allopurinol.
 This is the only susceptibility factor that is generally agreed upon.
-Anticonvulsants do not seem to increase the incidence of Dupuytren's contracture in non-whites.
+Anticonvulsants do not seem to increase the incidence of Dupuytren's contracture in people of color.

 Primidone has other cardiovascular effects in beyond shortening the QT interval.
-Both it and phenobarbital are associated with elevated serum levels (both fasting and six hours after methionine loading) of homocysteine, an amino acid derived from methionine.
+Both phenobarbital and it are associated with elevated serum levels (both fasting and six hours after methionine loading) of homocysteine, an amino acid derived from methionine.
 This is almost certainly related to the low folate levels reported in primidone users.
 Elevated levels of homocysteine have been linked to coronary heart disease.
-In 1985, both drugs were also reported to increase serum levels of high density lipoprotein (HDL) cholesterol, total cholesterol, and apolipoproteins A and B.
+In 1985, both drugs were also reported to increase serum levels of high-density lipoprotein cholesterol, total cholesterol, and apolipoproteins A and B.

 It was first reported to exacerbate hepatic porphyria in 1975.
-In 1981, it was shown that phenobarbital, one of primidone's metabolites, only induced a significant porphyrin at high concentrations in vitro.
+In 1981, phenobarbital, one of primidone's metabolites, was shown to only induced a significant porphyrin level at high concentrations in vitro.
 It can also cause elevations in hepatic enzymes such as gamma-glutamyl transferase and alkaline phosphatase.

-Less than 1% of primidone users will experience a rash.
+Less than 1% of primidone users experience a rash.
 Compared to carbamazepine, lamotrigine, and phenytoin, this is very low.
 The rate is comparable to that of felbamate, vigabatrin, and topiramate.
 Primidone also causes exfoliative dermatitis, Stevens–Johnson syndrome, and toxic epidermal necrolysis.